The Environmental Quality Challenge in Transportation

 • Odor buildup from heavy occupancy

-• Increased passenger expectations for cleanliness and sanitation
+• Increasing expectations for visible and continuous cleanliness

 CASPR Transit: Continuous Air & Surface Protection for Transportation